 John Sr. is pictured with an AI son of Reinforcement (Reinforcemet was sired by Enforcer 107H) - JK Bama Enforcer K251.
 K251 added some size and thickness as well as mothering ability.

 After the death of John Sr., a decision was made to pursue Black Herefords.
 An Angus bull was purchased, and one F1 female remains in the herd-1706 is considered to be the herd matriarch.
-She has an outstanding JO Atomic 8008 son born in 2023 - in fact the calf weighed 255# at only 9 weeks of age.
+She has an outstanding JO Atomic 8008 son born in 2023 - in fact the calf weighed 255# at only 9 weeks of age with an adjusted weaning weight of 733#.
 The first Black Hereford bull purchased was 3C's D15 of JB Classic Smith in 2017.
 D15 is a son of JO Bull Classic Smith 2008 HB003736.
 Our realization that daughters of D15 would require an out cross led us to revisit AI as a means to bring in additional Black Hereford blood lines.

 In 2019, two F1's and one D15 daughter were bred AI to JN Balder D403.
 Of interest the F1's are twin daughters of JK MS HEADLINE 9013-0902 (9013 was one of the Benchmark dams referenced above).
 JK D403 Balder 2003 was utilized successfully in AI cleanup duty and JK D403 Balder 2004 has been quite successful at Stuart Farms in Camden, Alabama.